Bird Counts - Summer and Winter

 SCVAS sponsors a bird count each year near the beginning of June, which covers a portion of Santa Clara and San Mateo Counties (same area as the Palo Alto Christmas Bird Count).
 As well as counting birds, groups of observers also record any signs of breeding, such as mating, nest building, or feeding of fledged young.
 These counts are important in documenting trends of breeding activity.
 Birders of all levels are encouraged to participate, and a "countdown" dinner is held the same evening.

 Count birds in areas from from Skyline Drive to the bay in a circle that is centered near Stanford University.
 In addition to the popular birding locales in the circle, it also covers many urban areas of Santa Clara and San Mateo counties.
+Scheduled on the first Saturday in June.
 Please contact our Programs Coordinator at (408) 252-3740 or by email.

 Winter Christmas Bird Counts (CBC)